User Manual

 Integer Mode

 Integer Mode on the Mac platform is considered by many audiophiles to be the most sonically accurate playback mode.
-Integer Mode is only available under OS/X 10.6 (Snow Leopard), for supported DACs.
-Starting with OS/X 10.7 (Lion), and continuing with OS/X 10.8 (Mountain Lion), Apple has discontinued support for Integer Mode.
-We expect this to continue to be the case with future versions of OS/X, although Apple has never to our knowledge commented on its position regarding this.
-If your version of OS/X does not support Integer Mode, this option will be greyed out.
+Integer Mode was originally only available under OS X 10.6 ("Snow Leopard"), for supported DACs.
+Starting with OS/X 10.7 ("Lion"), and continuing with OS X 10.8 ("Mountain Lion"), Apple discontinued support for Integer Mode.
+However, starting with OS X 10.9 ("Mavericks") support for Integer Mode has once again been re-introduced.

-If your DAC does not support Integer Mode and the option is enabled, BitPerfect will simply ignore it.
+If either OS X or your DAC does not support Integer Mode, the check box will not appear.

 Recommendation: Enabled.
 Integer Mode, if available generally improves sound quality.

-Buffer Size controls how much RAM BitPerfect should use to store decoded and processed music for memory playback.
+This refers to the Audio Buffer.
+The Audio Buffer size controls how much system RAM BitPerfect should set aside to store decoded and processed music for memory playback.
 The default value of 256MB is sufficient for most CD quality music.
 If you listen to high-resolution music or long classical tracks you may want to increase the buffer size.
 Generally you should not increase it beyond one quarter of the total amount of RAM in the system.
+Also, please note that the Audio Buffer is not the same thing as the Device Buffer mentioned later.

 Troubleshooting: Make sure Buffer Size is not more than one quarter of your total RAM.
 If you know other applications are using lots of RAM, you may need to decrease this further.
 Sound quality is not significantly affected by this option, so if in doubt it is safe to err on the side of a lower number.
 Always bear in mind that the sound quality of BitPerfect will be at its best if your computer is doing as little as possible other than playing music.